 - A. Educate and incentivize homeowners to capture storm water in native plant rain gardens. - a.
 Partner with local nonprofits to create a rain garden on suitable public land (low lying or near downspout) including signage.
-Consider reduction of sewer bill if homeowners or HOA community meet city established criteria in capturing storm water in rain gardens.

-B. Eliminate use of fertilizer on public lands.
+Consider reduction of storm water bill if homeowners or HOA community meet city established criteria in capturing storm water in rain gardens.
+Encourage rain catching systems. - B. Eliminate use of fertilizer on public lands by using organic sources like fish or animal waste.
 Discourage use of fertilizers on private lands through continuing educational efforts.
 Identify and convert a public park suitable for xeriscaping.
 Install signage for public education and awareness.